 For example, only between 12% and 18% of respondents believed the following statement: “People living with HIV who regularly take their medication and achieve viral suppression, cannot transmit HIV through sexual contact.”
 The statement refers to U=U, shorthand for undetectable equals untransmittable.
 Data backed by the Centers for Disease Control and Prevention show that U=U is 100% effective in preventing the transmission of HIV.

-The survey was conducted earlier this month in Alabama, Georgia, Louisiana, Mississippi, North Carolina, South Carolina and Tennessee.
+The survey was conducted earlier this month in Alabama, Georgia, Louisiana, Mississippi, North Carolina, South Carolina and Tennessee; about 600 voters in each state were surveyed.
 It was spearheaded by the North Carolina AIDS Action Network (NCAAN) with financial support from AIDS United’s Southern HIV Impact Fund.
 Results of the public opinion survey were presented by NCAAN and the Latino Commission on AIDS at the 10th International AIDS Society Conference on HIV Science (IAS 2019) in Mexico City last week.

 Another takeaway is more heartening.
 “These poll results show that Southerners want policy changes to address our health care needs—we just need policymakers to listen to their constituents,” added Judith Montenegro, the program director of the Latino Commission on AIDS’ Latinos in the Deep South project, in an NCAAN press release.